 “Thranduil,” Elrond ventured at last, over the soft whistling of the wind.
 “Once in Sirion you told me that there comes a time to cease brooding upon the wrongs one has borne if he is to make anything of himself.
-I was young, but I looked up to you then.
+I was young, and I looked up to you then.
 Do you still look down upon me?”

 Elrond offered him a flicker of a smile.
 “That I can do,” he assured him.
 “But do you not find me a disappointment still?”

 “Yes, I do,” Thranduil admitted, granting him the honest truth, though a sympathetic smile tugged at his mouth as well.
-“I suppose you can hardly be blamed for that.
+“I suppose you can hardly be blamed for it.
 Still, it would perhaps be advisable that you do not frequent our household with your newfound loyalties.”

 “You need not worry yourself on that account,” Elrond agreed.
 “I thought your father frightening even before he had complaint with me.”